Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Applications

 \end{Prop} A well-known example of Sternberg shows that, even for an analytic diffeomorphism $\Phi^1$ of the plane having the globally attracting fixed point $0$, there need not exist a $C^2$ principal eigenfunction corresponding to $e^{\mu}\in \textnormal{spec}(\D_0\Phi^1)$ if $(e^{\mu},\D_0\Phi^1)$ is not $2$-nonresonant \cite[p.~812]{sternberg1957local}.
-Concentrating now on the issue of uniqueness of principal eigenfunctions, the following example shows that our nonresonance and spectral spread conditions are both necessary for the uniqueness statements of Propositions \ref{prop:koopman-cka-fix} and \ref{prop:koopman-cka-per}. \begin{Ex}[Uniqueness of principal eigenfunctions] Consider $\Phi = (\Phi_1,\Phi_2)\colon \R^2\times \Grp \to \R^2$ defined by
+Concentrating now on the issue of uniqueness of principal eigenfunctions, the following example shows that our nonresonance and spectral spread conditions are both necessary for the uniqueness statements of Propositions \ref{prop:koopman-cka-fix} and \ref{prop:koopman-cka-per} (hence also for the uniqueness statements of Theorems \ref{th:main-thm} and \ref{th:main-thm-per}). \begin{Ex}[Uniqueness of principal eigenfunctions] Consider $\Phi = (\Phi_1,\Phi_2)\colon \R^2\times \Grp \to \R^2$ defined by